Main suspect in murder of Slovak investigative journalist acquitted again

 “Disappointment from the political change, war in Ukraine, and vulgarisation of Slovak politics have overshadowed the legacy of Jan Kuciak, and lost its mobilisation power towards Slovak voters,” said Mihockova.

-Journalist organisations, including Reporters without Borders, issued a statement deploring the verdict: "This repeated failure to secure the conviction of the suspected mastermind is another damaging setback in the fight against impunity for the murder of journalists in Slovakia, and in Europe.
+Journalist organisations, including Reporters without Borders, issued a statement on May 19 deploring the verdict: "This repeated failure to secure the conviction of the suspected mastermind is another damaging setback in the fight against impunity for the murder of journalists in Slovakia, and in Europe.
 This case follows an all-too-common pattern in which the hitmen and facilitators involved in such crimes are put behind bars while the suspected masterminds who ordered the murder evade justice."